Gkcloud5/Better-future/04-Cloud and Devops Learning/05- Web Server/001- About Web servers.md

 * It locates the requested resource on the server's file system or generates it dynamically based on user input.

 **1.3 Sending HTTP responses:**
-* After processing request, web server sends a HTTP response back to the user browser.
+* After processing the request, web server sends a HTTP response back to the user browser.
 * This response contains requested content, along with HTTP headers that provide information about the content.

+**1.4 Load Balancing and redundancy:**
+* In high-traffic scenarios, web servers can be configured to distribute incoming requests across multiple servers or ensure service availability through redundancy and failover mechanisms.

+#### Mostly used web server